 Gold proceeded to tell a story about the last year he led the event after leaving office due to term limits.
 A student mentioned Gold by name in the pre-presentation of her speech and thanked him, however, when he attended the event, his name was omitted.

 “What you did with that student – and you’re an adult supervisor.
 You told that student ‘Do not mention Roy Gold’s name.
 This is not the Roy Gold event.
 This is a City of Coral Springs event,’” said Gold.

-Vignola responded and said he was threatened by a couple members of the city commission that if Gold’s name was mentioned, they would not go on stage.
+Vignola said he was threatened by a couple members of the city commission that if Gold’s name was mentioned, they would not go on stage.
 “What was I supposed to do, what was I supposed to do?
 Ruin the whole event over mentioning somebody by name?”

 “And you told me, ‘Roy, the reason why we’re not mentioning your name is this is now a City of Coral Springs event.’
 Your name is an embarrassment after you told me that this is a Coral Springs event, and then you put your name on the cup?”

 Gold reminded Vignola that he wasn’t the first to give money either.
 When the city had no money and couldn’t afford Tee-shirts, he gave $500.